timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 ## XSS
 After making an account, I started testing with some basic well-known techniques.
-About 10 minutes into testing I discovered that persistent/stored [cross-site scripting][xss] was possible through the account and company name fields.
+Soon I discovered that persistent/stored [cross-site scripting][xss] was possible through the account and company name fields.

 The service allows you to create a file request.
 You'll then be provided a link to send to someone, or you can send this by e-mail through their website.